 Ask A Lawyer TV Show

-We are excited about this year’s Ask A Lawyer television show, set to air Thursday, May 1 at 7 p.m. on OETA stations across the state.
+The 2015 Ask A Lawyer television show will air Thursday, April 30, at 7 p.m. on OETA stations across the state.

 Every year the Ask A Lawyer show highlights important legal topics and the impact lawyers make on the lives of individuals.
 This year’s show covers a wide range of topics of interest to Oklahomans.

 The show will examine civil rights law and its intersection with schools.
 We will hear from two young men who successfully pursued a civil rights discrimination suit against their high school.
 We will also hear from lawyers representing schools, the state and individuals.
 They will share what parents, teachers and schools need to be aware of and learn how to prevent civil rights violations.

 OBA President-Elect Garvin Isaacs appears in the Ask A Lawyer TV show to share the story of two young clients whose civil rights were violated during a school bullying incident.

 Many Oklahomans are directly impacted or have a friend or loved one directly impacted by the Deferred Action for Childhood Arrivals (DACA) program.
 In this segment you will hear from two young women who have benefited from this program and attorneys representing immigration clients and the United States.

 Immigration lawyer Paola Alvarez-Bennett discusses the legal status of one of her young clients during production of the Ask A Lawyer TV show.

 Wind energy is a growing industry in Oklahoma.
 The show speaks to landowners and attorneys about their experiences with the industry and what you need to know about wind energy leases and production.